astrobytes-edu/astr596-modeling-universe/astr596-home.md

 - *"Physics first, Python later"* - Debug with physics intuition, not print statements
 - *"Productive struggle is the point"* - Being stuck means you're learning something worth knowing

-**Growth Mindset**: Cognitive science shows that working at the edge of your ability—where you're challenged but not overwhelmed—optimizes learning.
+**Growth Mindset**: Cognitive science shows that working at the edge of your ability — where you're challenged but not overwhelmed — optimizes learning.
 This is where learning happens.
 Expect to iterate: professional code is rarely right the first time.
 When you're confused or stuck, that's not a bug in your learning process, it's a feature.
 :::

 ```{figure} https://imgs.xkcd.com/comics/astrophysics.png